fantastic001/blog/_posts/2018-05-07-parsing-in-haskell.markdown

 Conclusion
 ============

-So, as you can see, parsing can be very easily implemented in Haskell Extensions to additional syntax and grammmar can be easily done through adding more methods and tree nodes.
+So, as you can see, parsing can be very easily implemented in Haskell Extensions to additional syntax and grammar can be easily done through adding more methods and tree nodes.